MollyBurkmar1/LambdaCDM_Dynamics/README.md

 ## Analysis

-In this notebook, a dynamical systems analysis of LambdaCDM is carried out.
+In this notebook, a dynamical systems analysis of the ΛCDM model is carried out.
 This analysis is presented in Chapter 3 of my thesis.
 The system includes ODEs for cold dark matter (Z), radiation (R) and the Hubble expansion function (Y), expressed in normalised, compact variables.

 The analysis in the notebook provides: